pmcharrison/psynet-mirror/docs/developer/prescreening_tasks.rst

             fail_trials_on_premature_exit=False
         )

-Normally non-adaptive experiments will fail participant trials if they leave the experiment early, so that the final dataset only comprises participants who completed the whole experiment.
+Normally static experiments will fail participant trials if they leave the experiment early, so that the final dataset only comprises participants who completed the whole experiment.
 However, this logic doesn't apply to pre-screening tasks, where we are not trying to collect a specific quota of data.
 We therefore disable this behavior, setting ``fail_trials_on_premature_exit=False`` in the above code.

-The :meth:`trial` method returns a :class:`~psynet.trial.non_adaptive.NonAdaptiveTrial` which implements :meth:`~psynet.trial.main.show_trial` that in turn returns a :class:`~psynet.page.ModularPage` e.g.:
+The :meth:`trial` method returns a :class:`~psynet.trial.static.StaticTrial` which implements :meth:`~psynet.trial.main.show_trial` that in turn returns a :class:`~psynet.page.ModularPage` e.g.:

 ::

     from psynet.page import ModularPage
-    from psynet.trial.non_adaptive import NonAdaptiveTrial
+    from psynet.trial.static import StaticTrial

     def trial(self, time_estimate: float):
-        class SomeNonAdaptivePrescreeningTrial(NonAdaptiveTrial):
+        class SomeStaticPrescreeningTrial(StaticTrial):
             __mapper_args__ = {"polymorphic_identity": "some_prescreening_trial"}

             def show_trial(self, experiment, participant):
                 return ModularPage(
-                    "some_non-adaptive_prescreening_trial",
+                    "some_static_prescreening_trial",
                     # Define what is presented to the participant and how participants
                     # may respond utilizing the two principal ``ModularPage``
                     # components ``Prompt`` and ``Control``.